Michael E. Williams

 President and Chief Executive Officer – Orchards Children’s Services, Inc.

-For more than 15 years, Michael E. Williams has served as President and Chief Executive Officer of Orchards Children’s Services, Inc., Michigan’s premier Child & Family Services agency.
+For 20 years, Michael E. Williams has served as President and Chief Executive Officer of Orchards Children’s Services, Inc., Michigan’s premier Child & Family Services agency.
 Mr. Williams has forged new paths for the organization by working closely with board members to foster a culture of philanthropy.
 He has also restructured Orchards’ programming to include preventative family preservation models, education, and workforce development initiatives.
 Mr. Williams has expanded Orchards regionally, enhancing its community presence and brand recognition.
 Under Williams’ leadership, Orchards has been recognized nationally for its service delivery by the national Council on Accreditation.
 Orchards also received the Detroit Free Press Top Workplace designation.